prisma/prisma1/docs/0.x/04-Reference/06-Auth/02-Authentication/02-Authentication-Tokens.md

   - myToken2
 ```

-After modifying the `rootTokens` list, you need to apply the changes by invoking the [`graphcool deploy`](!alias-aiteerae6l#graphcool-deploy) command.
+After modifying the `rootTokens` list, you need to apply the changes by invoking the [`graphcool-framework deploy`](!alias-aiteerae6l#graphcool-deploy) command.

 > Note: In the case of [legacy](!alias-aemieb1aev) projects, root tokens are managed through the Graphcool Console - not the CLI.
 To create a new root token in the Console, navigate to your [project settings](!alias-uh8shohxie#other-settings) and select the **Authentication**-tab.
 Then click the **add permanent access token**, set the name for the token and confirm.